Jazz Chisholm Player Props: Marlins vs. Reds

-The Miami Marlins, including Jazz Chisholm and his .647 slugging percentage over his past 10 games, take on starting pitcher Brandon Williamson and the Cincinnati Reds at Great American Ball Park, Monday at 6:40 PM ET.
+The Miami Marlins, including Jazz Chisholm (.323 batting average in his past 10 games), battle starting pitcher Luke Weaver and the Cincinnati Reds at Great American Ball Park, Tuesday at 6:40 PM ET.

-In his last game, he reached base in both of his plate appearances against the Rangers.
+In his last game, he reached base in his only plate appearance against the Reds.

 Jazz Chisholm Game Info & Props vs. the Reds